craftyraf/project-productie-proces/README.md

 - In case something isn't clear: contact us via email.

 ### You can ignore the folder '.idea'
-- I used Pycharm to program, and Pycharm created this folder.
+- Some of us used Pycharm to program, and Pycharm created this folder.

 We are happy to receive your feedback!